rhaiscript/book/src/safety/max-call-stack.md

 {{#include ../links.md}}

-In Rhai, it is trivial for a function call to perform _infinite recursion_ such that all stack space is exhausted.
+In Rhai, it is trivial for a function call to perform _infinite recursion_ (or a very deeply-nested recursion) such that all stack space is exhausted.

 ```rust
 // This is a function that, when called, recurses forever.